-Even after your optimized site is officially launched, Kanopi’s work is not done.
-We also provide a full website growth plan to ensure that your site is sustainable for as long as possible and is there to support your hospital as it evolves.
+Even after your optimized site is officially launched, we will continue working alongside your hospital to create a full website growth plan.
+This ensures that your site is sustainable for as long as possible and is there to support your hospital as it evolves.

 For more information on website development, check out these resources: